jduggan83/just-todo-it/README.md

 - clear completed: Add index on deleted (or completed), and attempt to query by it
 - message to user on create/update of a task
 - strikethrough on task on completed
+- order by created date
+- add priority - and order by this as primary, and created as secondary then
 - logo not loading in app
 - All of description not showing on view task